DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/an-introduction-to-tags.rst

 Before We Start
 ---------------

-You were already exposed to tags in :ref:`Section 1.3<getting-started dscript-format>`, as all of the examples there used tags.
+You were already exposed to tags in :doc:`Section 1.3
+<../getting-started/dscript-format>`, as all of the examples there used tags.
 However, we never quite clarified what they are and what they do.
 And of course, your question by now should be “*What are tags, and what can they do?*”

 First, let’s prepare for this example.
 Start your server and log in.
 When you’re in your server and are ready to do some live Denizen testing, come back here and